 High-dose melatonin disrupting natural circadian signalling

-The body produces approximately 0.1–0.3mg of melatonin endogenously at night.
-Exogenous doses of 10mg overwhelm pineal gland feedback loops, potentially suppressing natural melatonin production with chronic use.
-This is not a drug interaction in the traditional sense but a physiological conflict between pharmacological dosing and the hormonal system being targeted.
+The body produces around 0.1–0.3mg of melatonin endogenously at night.
+Exogenous doses of 10mg overwhelm pineal gland feedback loops and can suppress natural melatonin production with chronic use.
+Pharmacological dosing collides with the hormonal system it targets.
+Call it a physiological conflict rather than a classic drug interaction.

 What to Cut